gradle/gradle/design-docs/jdk9-support.md

 - Generate stub API jar for Groovy and Scala libraries, use for compilation.
 - Discovery of annotation processor implementations.

+# Feature: Java library is compiled against the API of Java libraries in binary repository

+Add support for external dependencies.

+- Extend the dependency DSL to reference external libraries.
+- Reuse legacy repositories DSL for this feature, or perhaps bridge into model land.
+- Resolve external libraries from repository and include in compile time dependency graph.
+- Use jar + compile scope dependencies for a Maven module.
+- Use artifacts and dependencies from some conventional configuration (eg `compile`, or `default` if not present) an for Ivy module.
+- Generate API stub for external Jar and use this for compilation.
+Cache the generated API jar.
+- Verify library is not recompiled when API of external library has not changed (eg method body change, add private element).
+- Dependencies report shows external libraries in compile time dependency graph.

 ## Feature: Development team migrates Java library to Java 9

 Allow a Java library to build for Java 9, and produce both modular and non-modular variants that can be used by different consumers.